Long-term nuclear waste warning messages: Thomas Sebeok

+Novelist and semiotician Umberto Eco commented on Sebeok's report in his 1993 book "The Search for the Perfect Language", where he analyzed whether a narrative system of communication with the future, or aliens, could be stronger than one based on written language or pictograms.

 Stanisław Lem

 Polish science-fiction author Stanisław Lem proposed the creation of artificial satellites that would transmit information from their orbit to Earth for millennia.
 He also described a biological coding of DNA in a mathematical sense, which would reproduce itself automatically.
 Information Plants would only grow near a terminal storage site and would inform humans about the dangers.
 The DNA of the so-called atomic flowers would contain the necessary data about both the location and its contents.

 Lem acknowledged the problem with his idea was that humans would be unlikely to know the meaning of atomic flowers 10,000 years later, and thus unlikely to decode their DNA in a search for information.

 Françoise Bastide and Paolo Fabbri

 French author Françoise Bastide and the Italian semiotician Paolo Fabbri proposed the breeding of so-called "radiation cats" or "ray cats".
 Cats have a long history of cohabitation with humans, and this approach assumes that their domestication will continue indefinitely.
 These radiation cats would change significantly in color when they came near radioactive emissions and serve as living indicators of danger.

 To transport the message, the importance of the cats would need to be set in the collective awareness through fairy tales and myths.
 Those fairy tales and myths in turn could be transmitted through poetry, music and painting.
 As a response, the podcast 99% Invisible commissioned musician Emperor X to write a song about ray cats for a 2014 episode about long-term nuclear waste warning messages.
 The song, called "10,000-Year Earworm to Discourage Settlement Near Nuclear Waste Repositories (Don't Change Color, Kitty)", was designed to be "so catchy and annoying that it might be handed down from generation to generation over a span of 10,000 years".

-Later in 2016, the story of the original project was depicted in the short documentary "The Ray Cat Solution".